• Skip to primary navigation

 Notes

-In this recipe, we use cured (dried) chorizo sausage.
+In this recipe, I use cured (dried) chorizo sausage.
 This is the type of chorizo that you can slice and eat.
 It usually comes wrapped tightly in a thin skin.
 Sometimes it is edible, but other times it is very chewy.
 If in doubt, remove the skin.

 If you have some fresh chorizo sausage on hand, you can still make this recipe.
 Simply remove the casing before you crumble and cook it.
 Also, make sure that it is fully cooked before you add the tomatoes.